-In the headquarters, the Company has two Data-Processing Centres (main and backup) that enable it to ensure the availability of the information system in a contingency.
+At is head offices, the Company has two Data-Processing Centres (main and backup) that enable it to ensure the availability of the information system in a contingency.
 All of this is supported, furthermore, by a Disaster Recovery Plan with the tasks and steps to be carried out to restore the systems in such an event.
 This DRP is tested in real conditions once a year.

 In addition, daily backups are made of the data and applications, which are kept at a secure location temporarily.
 To recover such data there is a specific procedure although integral tests are not carried out regularly.
 Partial information recovery processes are however carried out regularly.

-In the US headquarters, the data for the core applications is stored in California and is replicated in real time to Utah.
-Additionally, restore points for the same data are stored onsite in California for immediate recovery in situations where the disaster has not physically damaged the datacenter.
-This data is routinely recovered to test the integrity of the data and recovery process.
+In the head offices in the USA, data of the main applications are stored in California and replicated in real time to an alternative system in Utah.
+In addition, there are recovery points for the same data which are stored onsite in California for immediate recovery in situations in which the contingency in question has not physically damaged the data processing centre.
+Data recovery testing processes are performed routinely in order to verify the integrity of the system.

-In Australia, the data for the core applications is stored in Sydney, backed up to tape and sent offsite to a secure storage company on a weekly basis.
-Additionally, restore points for the same data are stored onsite in Sydney for immediate recovery in situations where the disaster has not physically damaged the datacenter.
-This data is routinely recovered to test the integrity of the data and recovery process.
+In Australia, the data of the main applications are stored in Sydney, replicated and sent weekly to a secure storage centre.
+There are also recovery points for the same data which are stored onsite in Sydney for immediate recovery in situations in which the contingency in question has not physically damaged the data processing centre.
+Data recovery testing processes are performed routinely in order to verify the integrity of the system.